Umuzi-org/ACN-syllabus/content/k8s/fluxcd/kustomization/_index.md

 kubectl -n flux-system get kustomization --watch
 ```

-You'll need to wait a minute or so and you'll notice the new kustomization rolling out and tells you that it's missing a file let's add it now
+You'll need to wait a minute or so and you'll notice the new kustomization rolling out, if you run it with 'kubectl -n flux-system describe kustomization' it tells you that it's missing a file let's add it now

 ```
 # infrastructure/kustomization.yaml